Lemierre's syndrome: Signs and symptoms

-Cause
+Causes

 The bacteria causing the thrombophlebitis are anaerobic bacteria that are typically normal components of the microorganisms that inhabit the mouth and throat.
 Species of Fusobacterium, specifically Fusobacterium necrophorum, are most commonly the causative bacteria, but various bacteria have been implicated.
 One 1989 study found that 81% of Lemierres's syndrome had been infected with Fusobacterium necrophorum, while 11% were caused by other Fusobacterium species.
 MRSA might also be an issue in Lemierre infections.
 Rarely Lemierre's syndrome is caused by other (usually Gram-negative) bacteria, which include Bacteroides fragilis and Bacteroides melaninogenicus, Peptostreptococcus spp., Streptococcus microaerophile, Staphylococcus aureus, Streptococcus pyogenes, and Eikenella corrodens.

 Pathophysiology

 Lemierre's syndrome begins with an infection of the head and neck region, with most primary sources of infection in the palatine tonsils and peritonsillar tissue.
 Usually this infection is a pharyngitis (which occurred in 87.1% of patients as reported by a literature review), and can be preceded by infectious mononucleosis as reported in several cases.
 It can also be initiated by infections of the ear, mastoid bone, sinuses, or saliva glands.

 During the primary infection, F. necrophorum colonizes the infection site and the infection spreads to the parapharyngeal space.
 The bacteria then invade the peritonsillar blood vessels where they can spread to the internal jugular vein.
 In this vein, the bacteria cause the formation of a thrombus containing these bacteria.
 Furthermore, the internal jugular vein becomes inflamed.
 This septic thrombophlebitis can give rise to septic microemboli that disseminate to other parts of the body where they can form abscesses and septic infarctions.
 The first capillaries that the emboli encounter where they can nestle themselves are the pulmonary capillaries.
 As a consequence, the most frequently involved site of septic metastases are the lungs, followed by the joints (knee, hip, sternoclavicular joint, shoulder and elbow).
 In the lungs, the bacteria cause abscesses, nodulary and cavitary lesions.
 Pleural effusion is often present.
 Other sites involved in septic metastasis and abscess formation are the muscles and soft tissues, liver, spleen, kidneys and nervous system (intracranial abscesses, meningitis).

 Production of bacterial toxins such as lipopolysaccharide leads to secretion of cytokines by white blood cells which then both lead to symptoms of sepsis.
 F. necrophorum produces hemagglutinin which causes platelet aggregation that can lead to diffuse intravascular coagulation and thrombocytopenia.